A Handy Guide to Internet Providers in Japan

 The Docomo Hikari plan includes free rental of a Wi-Fi router, monthly discounts on Docomo phone charges, and an IPv6 connection that minimizes congestion issues.
 A good option if you are already a Docomo mobile plan user or plan to use them in the future.
 The speed is 1 Gbps.
-Construction costs range from ¥15,000 to ¥18,000.
-Monthly fees range from ¥3,800 to ¥5,200.
+If you apply during a campaign month, construction costs are zero.
+Monthly fees range from ¥4,400 to ¥5,720.

 Precautions: Cancellation fees kick in if you end your contract before the contract period is up.
-Also, compensation is required if the wireless router is not returned once the contract is up or is found to be damaged upon return.
-If your contract is for 37 months, you do not need to return the Wi-Fi router.
+Also, compensation is required if you have rented a wireless router as part of your plan and it is not returned once the contract is up or if it is found to be damaged upon its return.

 After Nuro Hikari, this is one of the speediest Internet providers you can choose from.
 Monthly charge ranges from ¥4,300 to ¥5,600, for apartments and houses, respectively.
 Expect to pay more for their speedier data plans.
 The construction fee is ¥37,500 for houses and ¥30,000 for apartments.
 Many campaigns and mobile plan tie-ins can bring down your monthly payment but verify the contract particulars before signing the contract.